RipHooni/Simple-File-Converter-GUI/README.md

 ## Usage

 Use the Browse button to search for file.
-Once file your is selected, press any of the "Convert to ..." buttons.
-Converted file will download to the directory of the original file
+Once file your is selected, press any of the "Convert to ..." buttons Converted file will download to the directory of the original file